leafsphp/.github/profile/README.md

 ## What do we build here?

 - [Leaf PHP](https://github.com/leafsphp/leaf) - A PHP micro-framework that helps you write clean, simple and efficient code
-- [Hana JS](https://github.com/leafsphp/hana) - A simple and powerful way to get started with React
+- [Hana JS](https://github.com/leafsphp/hana) - A simple and powerful way to get started with React + Leaf
-- [Naytive JS](https://github.com/leafsphp/naytive) - A compiler for building C/C++ applications with TypeScript

 ### Join our community